The first section of this tutorial covers setting up our project. This includes the following tasks:

 Then, after logging in, create a new repo, simply by clicking on the plus sign and create repository in the

-This opens up a dialog, which should be somewhat familiar, in which you can set the repository name, description and other option.
+This opens up a dialog, which should be somewhat familiar, in which you can set the repository name, description and other options.

-For this tutorial, fill in the Name and description, and leave everything else in the default settings.
+For this tutorial, fill in the Name and description, and leave everything else with the default settings.

 Done with repo creation.
 On to project initialization.